 “Everyone around here knows the Knock, Knock club.
 Did she work there?”
 Tabitha was hesitant to say any more.
 “Look, I’m going to call my wife, okay?
 She’s a social worker and she’ll help you get in touch with your aunt.”

 He removed a phone from the inside pocket of the tailored suit he wore.
 He dialled, listened briefly before beginning the conversation.

 “Hey Liv.
 Sorry did I wake you?” he asked.
-He listed to the response.
+He listened to the response.
 “I’ve got a girl here.
 She says she’s trying to get to the islands.”
-Again he listed.
+Again he listened.
 He pulled the phone away from his ear and asked Tabitha, “What’s your name kid?”
 Tabtiha told him.
 “She says her name is Tabitha.”
-He listened to the response.
+He listened to the response once more.
 “Sure,” he said before passing the phone to Tabitha.

 “Hello?”
 Tabitha said hesitantly.

 “Hello Tabitha.
 My name is Olivia.
 The man you are with is my husband.
 His name is Dennis.
 Are you in any trouble?
 You just have to say yes or no?”